Reinforcement Learning for Hybrid Charging Stations Planning and Operation Considering Fixed and Mobile Chargers

 \subsection{Mobile Chargers Scheduling}

-In this section we introduce two heuristic-based Mobile Chargers Scheduling (MCS) strategies for supporting high-demand charging stations and establishing flexible charging areas.
-In addition, we also introduce the adjustment and recall policies for mobile chargers scheduling.
+We propose two heuristic strategies for scheduling mobile chargers (MCs): supporting overloaded charging stations and establishing flexible charging areas.
+Additionally, we introduce policies for MC adjustment and recall to adapt to dynamic demand.

-\subsubsection{Supporting Charging stations}
+\subsubsection{Supporting Charging Stations}

-In HCSPO framework, idle MCs could be scheduled to and support charging stations with overload charging demand that it could not handle.
-The insight of this strategy is greedily supporting those stations by the nearest idle MC (The MCs with electricity larger than its power $c_{MC}$ are regarded as 'idle' when has not been scheduled or dwell on the stations whose capacity provided by fixed chargers could satisfy charging demand), which is proceed in Appendix B.1.
+To support overloaded charging stations, we employ a heuristic strategy: (1) identify the station $s$ with the highest loss, calculated as $\lambda_c \cdot (waiting + charging) + \lambda_q \cdot queuing\ loss$; (2) sort all idle MCs by their distance to $s$; (3) select the nearest idle MC with sufficient energy ($> c_{MC}$) and not currently scheduled; (4) assign it to $s$ and update the station's service capacity and related metrics accordingly.